Potential Health Benefits of Chaga

-Chaga mushroom holds anti-diabetic properties (it can lower blood sugar).
+Research suggests chaga may hold anti-diabetic properties.
 Diabetics already taking blood sugar-lowering medications should avoid chaga.

 Chaga contains high levels of oxalates (so does black tea by the way) and so like many foods with high oxalate levels, it should be consumed in moderation or kidney stones could result.

 And for the sake of common sense we suggest pregnant women and young children should not consume chaga without consulting a doctor first.